Accounting in Merchandising Companies

 5.5.
 Analysis of transportation-out expenses

-Event No. 5.
-The cash payment made by the bookstore to deliver goods to the customer is called transportation-out:
+Event No. 5: The cash expenditure made by the bookstore to deliver goods to the customer is called transportation-out:

-Transportation-out expenditures are expenses incurred to deliver products from the company to the customer.
+Transportation-out expenditures are expenses incurred to deliver products from a company to a customer.
 Transportation-out expenditures are treated as period costs and expensed in the period of incurrence.

 The company records transportation-out expenditures as an operating expense.
 This is an asset use transaction: